BenjaminMedia/WP-Guides/corp/custom-cover-image/en-magazine-cover-image.md

-##How to add a a logo instead of a Magazine Cover on a Brand
+##How to add a logo instead of a Magazine Cover on a Brand
 This can be useful, if your brand doesn't have a Magazine cover assigned, or needs an alternatve image, for example the Brand's logo.

 + Open the WordPress Administration (yoursite.com/wp-admin/)